pyside/pyside2-setup/doc/typesystem_manipulating_objects.rst

     If the ``position`` attribute is set to *beginning* (the default), the code is inserted at the beginning of the function.
 If it is set to *end*, the code is inserted at the end of the function.

+    The ``since`` attribute specify the API version where this code was injected.

 modify-field
 ^^^^^^^^^^^^